UPDATE : Massachusetts WON Paid Family & Medical Leave, Summer 2018!

-The Raise Up Massachusetts paid family and medical leave bills, H.2172 (filed by Rep. Ken Gordon) and S.1048 (filed by Sen. Karen Spilka), would make employees eligible for job-protected paid leave to recover from a serious illness or injury, to care for a seriously ill or injured family member, or to care for a new child.
+The Raise Up Massachusetts paid family and medical leave bills, H.2172 (filed by Rep. Ken Gordon) and S.1048 (filed by Sen. Karen Spilka), makes employees eligible for job-protected paid leave to recover from a serious illness or injury, to care for a seriously ill or injured family member, or to care for a new child.
 The bills prohibit employer retaliation against workers who take time off under these conditions.

 We worked hard to help garner 93 State Representatives and 25 State Senators (a clear majority of both chambers) as co-sponsors for Paid Family and Medical Leave.
-To see if your representative and senator are co-sponsors, click here–and give them a call to thank them for their support!

 Last year, New England JLC secured endorsements from both the Massachusetts Board of Rabbis and the Jewish Community Relations Council for this family-supporting measure.